Is a cash isa worth it?

-Trying to decide is a cash isa the right option for you?
+Trying to decide if a cash ISA is the right option for you?
 This guide explains everything you need to know

-A cash isa (individual savings account) is very similar to an ordinary savings account except for one key difference: it comes, as do all isas, with a tax perk.
+A cash ISA (individual savings account) is similar to an ordinary savings account except for one key difference: it comes with a tax perk.

-An isa is like a safety deposit box: everything you put inside, including any growth, is free from the grabbing hands of the taxman.
-Currently you can squirrel away up to £20,000 each tax year and you won’t pay a penny on any interest earned while your money is inside the isa.
+An ISA is like a safety deposit box - everything you put inside, including any growth, is free from the grabbing hands of the taxman.
+Currently, you can squirrel away up to £20,000 each tax year and you won’t pay a penny in tax on any interest earned while your money is inside the ISA.

-If you don’t use your £20,000 annual allowance, you cannot carry what’s left into the following tax year.
-The isa clock starts again at 00:00 on April 6.
+If you don’t use your £20,000 annual allowance, you cannot carry over what’s left into the following tax year.
+The ISA clock starts again on April 6.

-Finally, you can’t hold an isa on behalf of anyone else - hence the ‘individual’ part.
+Finally, you can’t hold an ISA on behalf of anyone else - hence the “individual” part of the acronym.

 How much can I save?

-Everyone can - in theory, at least - save up to £20,000 into their cash isa every tax year (Apr 6 -Apr 5 following year).
+Everyone can - in theory, at least - save up to £20,000 into their cash ISA every tax year (6 April - 5 April the following year).

-You can open one or a combination of the above, including a cash isa (except the junior isa - that’s for your kids), within a tax year.
-You cannot open more than one type of isa, however.
+You can open one or a combination of the above, including a cash ISA (except the junior ISA - that’s for your kids), within a tax year.
+You cannot open more than one type of ISA in the same tax year, however.

 For example:

-We’ve discussed the different types of isa, but there are also different cash isas available.
+We’ve discussed the different types of ISA, but there are also different cash ISA available.
 Which you choose depends on your personal circumstances and when you might need access to the money:

 I may need the money immediately: Easy-access cash ISAs allow you to put money inside and take it out when you need it with no penalty to pay